Building Office Frequent Questions

 How do I submit a complaint against a licensee or report unlicensed activity?

-To file a complaint against a licensee or report unlicensed activity, file a complaint through the Florida DBPR.
+To file a complaint against a licensee or report unlicensed activity, use the Florida DBPR - File a Complaint page.

 Can an after hours (overtime) inspection be scheduled?